Chris-hughes10/pytorch-accelerated/README.md

-- If you are looking for an end-to-end solution, encompassing everything from loading data to inference, which helps you to select a model, optimizer or loss function, you would probably be better suited to [fastai](https://github.com/fastai/fastai). `pytorch-accelerate` focuses only on the training process, with all other concerns being left to the responsibility of the user.
+- If you are looking for an end-to-end solution, encompassing everything from loading data to inference, which helps you to select a model, optimizer or loss function, you would probably be better suited to [fastai](https://github.com/fastai/fastai). `pytorch-accelerated` focuses only on the training process, with all other concerns being left to the responsibility of the user.
 - If you would like to write the entire training loop yourself, just without all of the device management headaches, you would probably be best suited to using [Accelerate](https://github.com/huggingface/accelerate) directly!
 Whilst it